LBenotsch/myretail-restful-service/README.md

 # myretail-restful-service
-A simple RESTful service in Nodejs that retrieves products by ID via a NoSQL data store hosted on Mongodb and AWS.
+A simple RESTful service in Nodejs that retrieves products by ID via multiple NoSQL data stores.